 Can I get a loan for my dental services if I don’t have the cash upfront?

 Are you wondering about financial arrangements and dental insurance?

-We are committed to providing you with the best possible care.
-If you have dental insurance, we are eager to help you receive your maximum allowable benefits.
-In order to achieve these goals, we need your assistance and your understanding of our payment policy.
+We are committed to providing the best care possible and, if you have dental insurance, we are eager to help you receive your maximum allowable benefits.
+To do so, we need your assistance and your understanding of our payment policy.

 Please understand that:

 - Your insurance is a contract between you, your employer and the insurance company.
 We are not a party to that contract.